 It was was cast in Vienna, floated down the Danube on 100 barges, and bolted together here in Istanbul in 1871.

 In December 2017, seven years of extensive restorations were completed.
 Ninety percent of the church was affected.
-In 2018 the church should be open to services and visits.
+In 2018 the church reopened to the public.

 This was the cathderal church of the Bulgarian Exarch, a title and position invented by the Ottoman sultan when, in the later 1800s, the sultan's Bulgarian subjects demanded to be emancipated from the authority of the Greek Orthodox Patriarch.